Emphasis areas

 Study abroad

 The MPH program regularly offers study abroad opportunities for students.
 Our faculty-led study abroad opportunities typically take place during a two-week period in the summer semester.
-Recent study abroad sites include Turkey, Greece, and the Dominican Republic.
+Recent study abroad sites include Greece and South Africa.

 Peace Corps/Coverdell fellowship